 In D.20-04-010, the Commission concluded that consideration of the benefits of grid services provided by specific distributed energy resources should be addressed in resource-specific proceedings.
-Hence, this decision reviews party recommendations to consider proposed additional benefits that are specific
+Hence, this decision reviews party recommendations to consider proposed additional benefits that are specific to those distributed energy resources used by net energy metering participating customers.

 In D.20-04-010, the Commission considered SEIA/Vote Solar's proposals for avoided reliability and resiliency costs and found the benefits described could only be attributable to stand-alone solar and solar paired with storage.
 Further, D.20-04-010 found that SEIA/Vote Solar proposal "has not shown any deferred or avoided costs to utility ratepayers, but rather has shown only that ratepayers who use these technologies receive additional participant benefits."
-In this proceeding, SEIA/Vote Solar refined its advocacy for considering the benefits of resiliency, recommending a resiliency adder of \$104 per kilowatt each year for nonresidential net energy metering and \$106 per kilowatt each year for nonresidential.
+In this proceeding, SEIA/Vote Solar refined its advocacy for considering the benefits of resiliency, recommending a resiliency adder of \$104 per kilowatt each year for residential net energy metering and \$106 per kilowatt each year for nonresidential.
 SEIA/Vote Solar contend this adder is not an avoided cost to the utility that would otherwise be included in the Avoided Cost Calculator.
 Rather, SEIA/Vote Solar propose the adder as a quantification of the resiliency benefits that accrue when the grid is not operating for a lengthy period (i.e., dark sky events), which SEIA/Vote Solar contend results in individual customers reaching out and assisting one another, thus benefiting all ratepayers.
-147
+146147